Rahul0860/cybersecurityportfolio/README.md

-# Ketmanto-Cybersecurity-Portfolio
+# Rahul-joshi-Cybersecurity-Portfolio
 > Modul 1-8 are inspired by Google.
 Please visit this [link](https://www.coursera.org/google-certificates/cybersecurity-certificate) for further information.
 More are to come, stay tuned!

 ## Professional Statements
-My name is Koli Devi.
+My name is Rahul.
 I hold a Bachelor’s degree in Mechanical Engineering and a Post Graduate Diploma in Computer Applications.
 Currently, I am pursuing the Google Cybersecurity Professional Certificate to enhance my skills in cybersecurity analysis.

 With experience in machine design using SolidWorks, I have developed strong technical and analytical abilities.
 My passion for technology and security drives me to protect digital environments and ensure robust security measures.